Niyi Adeolokun

 Niyi Adeolokun (born 3 November 1990) is an Irish rugby union player.
 He primarily plays as a winger.
-Currently unattached he most recently played for Bristol Bears & previously for Connacht.
+Currently unattached he most recently played for Bristol Bears and previously for Connacht.
 Adeolokun joined Connacht in 2014 from Trinity College.
 During his time with Dublin University, Adeolokun also played rugby sevens for the club.

 Early life

 Born in Ibadan, Nigeria, Adeolokun came to Ireland with his family in 2001 aged 11.
 He played a wide array of sports in his youth, playing Gaelic football with Templeogue Synge Street and also played soccer for League of Ireland side Shelbourne's under-20 team.
 Adeolokun first played rugby union as a student at De La Salle College in Churchtown.

 Club career

 Youth and amateur level

 Adeolokun was tied with Leinster as a teenager, but after being dropped from their under-19 development squad, Adeolokun played for De La Salle senior school's cup team.
 In 2009, he was invited All-Ireland League side Dublin University by Director of Rugby, Tony Smeeth.
 Adeolokun played for the team for four seasons.
 During his time with the squad also played for the Dublin University Sevens team that won back-to-back All-Ireland Championships in 2011 and 2012.